pmutyala/SparkAnddashDBHack/README.md

 usecase 1: How dashDB can be used as data store for spark, and how can it become as Enterprise datawarehouse for Apache spark customers in its Ecosystem.

-Steps that scala app performs
+Steps that scala app performs:https://github.com/pmutyala/SparkAnddashDBHack/blob/master/SparkAnddashDBdemo.scala
 1. loads CSV from local filesystem into spark using Spark CSV package as data frame - sqlContext.load().
 The same load can be applied in loading other formats like JSON,textfile,Parquet and AVRO
 2. Print Schema of loaded file and data frame : df.printSchema()
 3. Generate Create table DDL to create table based on df.printschema()